laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 Unsurprisingly, the probability for the attacker winning overall increases as the defender's health decreases.
-An interesting result is that the strategy probabilities for most options are mostly constant.
+An interesting result is that the strategy probabilities for most options for both the attacker and the defender don't change very much.
 But as the health advantage increases for the attacker, the attacker is using switch 2 more and using step in less, and the defender is correspondingly stand blocking less and trying to jab interrupt more.
 Intuitively this makes sense, switch 2 for the attacker is the safest option as the worst case scenario is just getting jabbed by the defender, while all other options for the attacker can result in the attacker getting comboed.

 Meanwhile, the defender is taking more risks by jabbing instead of standing because of the threat of an attacking switch 1 leading to a game ending big combo.
 The attacker actually does increase the probability of using switch 1 as the defender's probability to jab spikes up.
-The spike at ~15 health is probably because that's the critical health where switch 3 will kill the defender, so the defender is jabbing also to stop the switch 3.
+The spike of the defender jabbing even more at ~15 health is probably because that's the critical health value where switch 3 will kill the defender, so the defender is jabbing also to stop the switch 3.

 The overall result is as the health advantage widens, the attacker is more willing to just take minor damage taking the safer option and the defender is more willing to get comboed